* Durable goods orders rise more than expected

 * Indexes off: Dow 0.5 pct, S&P 0.7 pct, Nasdaq 0.7 pct

 NEW YORK, May 24 (Reuters) - U.S. stocks fell for a third day on Friday amid lingering concern the U.S. central bank may scale back its support to the economy.

 Trading has been choppy in the second half of the week as market participants assess the Federal Reserve's evolving stance towards markets.
 Fed support has been instrumental in a rally that has boosted U.S. stocks to record highs this year.

-Since Wednesday, the markets have been focused on the possibility of Fed purchases being scaled back later this year, in the wake of congressional testimony by Fed Chairman Ben Bernanke and the minutes from the latest Federal Open Market Committee meeting.
+Since Wednesday, the markets have been focused on the possibility of Fed purchases being scaled back later this year, in the wake of recent congressional testimony by Fed Chairman Ben Bernanke and the minutes from the latest Federal Open Market Committee meeting.

 "Markets are looking for a reset and a retracement lower, closer to more compelling valuations," said Peter Kenny, chief market strategist at Knight Capital (NYSE: KCG - news) in Jersey City, New Jersey.